CenterForOpenScience/.github/profile/README.md

 We welcome contributions from all backgrounds!
 Whether you’re a developer, designer, researcher, or open science enthusiast, there’s a place for you here.

-Start with our [Contributing Guide](#link-to-contributing-doc) to learn how to:
+Start with our [Contributing Guide](#link-to-contributing-doc) [link coming soon] to learn how to:
 - Set up a local dev environment
 - Submit issues and feature requests
 - Make your first pull request

-Please read our [Governance Document](#link-to-governance-doc) to understand how decisions are made and how community members can get involved.
+Please read our [Governance Document](#link-to-governance-doc) [link coming soon] to understand how decisions are made and how community members can get involved.

 ---